Perfecto-Quantum/Quantum-Starter-Kit/README.md

 ![CircleCI status](https://circleci.com/gh/Perfecto-Quantum/Quantum-Starter-Kit.svg?style=shield "CircleCI status")

 # Quantum Starter Kit
-This Quantum starter kit is designed to get you up and running using the Quantum framework (sponsored by [Perfecto](https://www.perfecto.io) and powered by [QAF](https://github.com/qmetry/qaf)) within few simple steps, and enable you to start writing your tests using simple [Cucumber] (https://cucumber.io/).
+This Quantum starter kit is designed to get you up and running using the Quantum framework (sponsored by [Perfecto](https://www.perfecto.io) and powered by [QAF](https://github.com/qmetry/qaf)) within few simple steps, and enable you to start writing your tests using simple [Cucumber](https://cucumber.io/).

 Begin with installing the dependencies below, and continue with the Getting Started procedure below.